• Blog

 It is a piece of high-quality evidence from scientists and doctors who spent their time researching Spirulina.
 In my mentioned book, there are plenty of medical terms and documented results about the benefits of Spirulina.

-For example, in the studies, researchers found out that IgE ( immunoglobulin E) decreased significantly after usage of Spirulina.
+For example, in the studies, researchers found that IgE ( immunoglobulin E) decreased significantly after the usage of Spirulina.

 Spirulina and Asthma